 A variety of resources and strategies are used and lessons include a healthy balance of whole class teaching, group work and independent learning.
 There is always a busy working atmosphere with lots of interaction and support.
 Pupils are encouraged to participate actively in lessons by explaining their methods or justifying their answers.
 Problem-solving and thinking skills are an increasing feature of our work as well as challenging mental arithmetic skills using puzzles, challenges and oral games.

-All Key Stage 4 students study the WJEC Mathematics course and the WJEC Mathematics Numeracy course.
+Students study the WJEC Mathematics course and the WJEC Mathematics Numeracy course.
 Both qualifications are entirely exam based.
 There are 3 tiers of entry for both qualifications.

 - Higher Tier: Grades A* – C

 GCSE Mathematics Numeracy will build on and progress from the levels of numeracy expected at the end of Key Stage 3 through the Literacy and Numeracy Framework and will assess the mathematics that learners will need in their everyday lives, in the world of work, and in other general curriculum areas.